 The top panel in Figure 7.13 shows the bottom third of the multiple-contaminated image produced with the Sigsbee2B synthetic data.
 The bottom image was produced with the data volume without multiples.
-The center image is the result of predicting the multiples during shot-profile migration of data containing multiples and removing them from the top image.
-The point diffractors masked in the top image are much better realized in the subtraction result.
-The multiples in the sedimentary section before x = 10 km are almost perfectly removed except for some up-right dipping energy at x = 7 km emerging from the basement reflector.
-Several events between x = 10 - 19 km are much more continuous and interpretable.
+The center image is the result of predicting the multiples during

-Figure 7.11: Angle-domain image gathers from a flat-layer model with missing near offsets.
+Figure 7.11: Angle-domain image gathers from a flat-layer model with missing near off-sets.
 Left to right: Conventional image, multiple prediction, prediction matched to data.

 DepthMult-m.0n [NR]